What do I report?

-To report a concern to the BIT, please complete the Person of Concern form
+To report a concern to CART, please complete the CART Referral Form

 .
 The form asks you to describe the incident(s) observed that concern you.
-BIT members can be contacted personally if you wish to discuss your concerns before submitting a report.
+CART members can be contacted personally if you wish to discuss your concerns before submitting a report.

-At times, the BIT needs additional information, so the report form requests contact information.
+At times, CART needs additional information, so the report form requests contact information.
 Anonymous reports, however, also can be submitted.
-Interventions by BIT members typically involve handling of confidential information, so those filing reports will not necessarily know the resolution of a situation.
-If you continue to have concerns about the situation, please contact a member of the BIT.What happens when a report is made?
+Interventions by CART members typically involve the handling of confidential information, so those filing reports will not necessarily know the resolution of a situation.
+If you continue to have concerns about the situation, please contact a member of the CART.What happens when a report is made?

-Once the BIT receives a report, the team discusses the reported concerns, creates a plan to monitor and/or intervene with the person of concern, and designates a contact person to implement the plan.
-Updates are given at each BIT meeting about cases that have not been resolved.
+Once the CART receives a report, the team discusses the reported concerns, creates a plan to monitor and/or intervene with the person of concern, and designates a contact person to implement the plan.
+Updates are given at each CART meeting about cases that have not been resolved.
 How do I report a concern after standard business hours?

-Should faculty/staff complete a Documentation of Student Behavior form or make a report to the BIT?
+Should faculty/staff complete a Documentation of Student Behavior form or make a report to the CART?

-Reports can be made after hours by submitting the online form or by sending an email to a BIT member.
+Reports can be made after hours by submitting the online form or by sending an email to a CART member.
 IN AN EMERGENCY, HOWEVER, CONTACT PUBLIC SAFETY IMMEDIATELY AT 911 or 217/351-2369

 Parkland College’s Policies and Procedures Manual